What to do About Housing After a Divorce or Breakup?

 Comparing the Financials

-A sophisticated, yet easy to use online tool that requires a few additional inputs does the calculations for you – found here.
+A sophisticated, yet easy to use online tool requiring a few additional inputs does the calculations for you – found here.

 Additionally, consider if finances not tied up in a home could be directed elsewhere to improve your overall net worth and financial security.